chamkank/flask-chatterbot/README.md

   *   Returns raw response (ex: I am good).

 ##How do I deploy this to a web server?
-If you do not have a dedicated server, I highly recommend using [Heroku](https://devcenter.heroku.com/articles/getting-started-with-python#introduction) to host your application.
+If you do not have a dedicated server, I highly recommend using [PythonAnywhere](pythonanywhere.com/) or [Heroku](https://devcenter.heroku.com/articles/getting-started-with-python#introduction) to host your application.